TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-ensure-the-customer-is-not-attempting-to-reach-a-restricted-port--3.md

 1. Confirm with customer what ports the issue is with.

-2. Confirm issue is not with one of the above motioned ports.
+2. Confirm issue is not with one of the above mentioned ports.